Legitimization of the elites in Poland and Norway – series of mini-lectures

 Continue reading “Modular construction in Byzantine Marea (Egypt)”

-Enigmatic Material from the Time of the Egyptian Pyramid Builders
+Enigmatic material from the time of the Egyptian pyramid builders

 There are many myths surrounding metalworking technologies from the time of the ancient Egyptian pyramid builders.
 The most common are that no tools have been preserved for research and that ancient Egyptians were only familiar with pure copper.
 Neither is correct, however: a recent study by Czech researchers, published in the renowned international Journal of Archaeological Science: Reports, enriched our knowledge of Old Kingdom metalworking technology based on archaeological material originating from Giza.